Do You Have Pre-Diabetes?

 Intact Grains

 Replacing meat with refined grains and carbs is counterproductive.
-Brown rice is much better than white rice as far as blood sugar goes, Intact grains (such as whole oats, barley, bulgur or cracked wheat, quinoa, and millet) improve blood sugar levels.
+Brown rice is much better than white rice regarding blood sugar; intact grains (such as whole oats, barley, bulgur or cracked wheat, quinoa, and millet) improve blood sugar levels.
 Whole-grain bread made with more intact and coarsely ground whole grains reduced postprandial glucose in adults with type 2 diabetes than whole-grain bread made with finely milled whole grains.13

 Pistachios are high in monounsaturated fats.
 In a controlled, cross-over study, prediabetic participants who consumed pistachios for four months reaped health benefits.
 Compared to the participants on the control diet, those who ate the pistachios had significantly lower fasting blood glucose levels and improved measurements for insulin resistance.
 Consistent pistachio consumption has the potential to reduce the risk for undesirable clotting seen in prediabetes.18

 Everyone needs some salt for the nerves, heart, and muscle cells to function.
-Excessive sodium intake has been linked to increased risk for both type 2 diabetes and Latent Adult Autoimmune Diabetes (LADA).19 LADA is is a form of type 1 diabetes, in which an autoimmune process destroys the insulin-producing cells in the pancreas.
+Excessive sodium intake has been linked to increased risk for type 2 diabetes and Latent Adult Autoimmune Diabetes (LADA).19 LADA is a form of type 1 diabetes in which an autoimmune process destroys the insulin-producing cells in the pancreas.

-Unlike typical type 1 diabetes, it occurs in adulthood instead of in childhood, As mentioned in our last chapter, prediabetes increases the risk of chronic kidney disease.
-Excessive salt intake has been consistently linked to worsening kidney function as well as increased risk for heart disease.
+Unlike typical type 1 diabetes, it occurs in adulthood instead of childhood.
+Prediabetes increases the risk of chronic kidney disease.
+Excessive salt intake has been consistently linked to worsening kidney function and increased risk for heart disease.
 Salt intake accelerated kidney scarring in rats with chronic kidney disease.20

 Your Teeth Are More than for Smiles!